tessel/t1-cli/README.md

+**[UNMAINTAINED] This library does not have a maintainer.
+The source code and repository will be kept at this URL indefinitely.
+If you'd like to help maintain this codebase, create an issue on this repo explaining why you'd like to become a maintainer and tag @tessel/maintainers in the body.**

 # tessel cli and module

 This is the Node module for communicating with Tessel by the commandline, pushing code and controlling network settings / configuration, or for programmatically interacting with Tessel.